taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 According to the book, [The Mind Illuminated](https://www.amazon.com/Mind-Illuminated-Meditation-Integrating-Mindfulness-ebook/dp/B01INMZKAQ/), our conscious experience consists of two areas: **attention and peripheral awareness.**

 Attention hones in on specific things, either in our minds or outside of us, so we can analyze and interpret them.
 At the same time we can also be aware of what’s going on around us and in the background, which is our peripheral awareness.
-Peripheral awarness gives us a bigger context of issues so we can respond better to life's events. **Attention is under our direct control, but our peripheral awareness is not.**
+Peripheral awareness gives us a bigger context of issues so we can respond better to life's events. **Attention is under our direct control, but our peripheral awareness is not.**

 When we’re in a healthy state of mind, attention and peripheral awareness work together to make sure we’re always mindful of the situations we are in, and that we’re responding to them effectively.